kabirdeula/CloudComputing/README.md

 ### Course Description

 <p align="justify">Course Description
-This course oflers detailed concept, applications, principles and implementation of cloud computing.
-It includes introduction, Cloud Computing Architecture, Cloud Yirtualization, Cloud Programming Models, Cloud security and applications.
+This course offers detailed concept, applications, principles and implementation of cloud computing.
+It includes introduction, Cloud Computing Architecture, Cloud Virtualization, Cloud Programming Models, Cloud security and applications.
 It does not entirely focus on theoretical concept but also strongly focuses on practical skill based learning.